Patriotic Nigras: Habbo Hotel

-Anti-furry protesters at Anthrocon 2007 wear afro wigs and suits, and carry a sign saying "Pool is Closed" in reference to Patriotic Nigras raids on Habbo Hotel.
+Anti-furry protesters at Anthrocon 2007 wear afro wigs and suits, and carry a sign saying "Pool's Closed" in reference to Patriotic Nigras raids on Habbo Hotel.

-The origin of the Patriotic Nigras has been traced by cyber-rights researcher Peter Ludlow to the /b/ imageboard of the imageboard 4chan where board members decided in late 2005 to "raid" Habbo Hotel, a popular avatar-based social networking game.
-The raid took the form of numerous black men presenting avatars with outsize afros and Armani suits blocking access to the virtual pool and telling other users that "the pool is closed because of AIDS."
-From this raid, according to Ludlow, emerged the Patriotic Nigras and their Internet meme slogan "Pool's Closed."
+The origin of the Patriotic Nigras has been traced by cyber-rights researcher Peter Ludlow to the /b/ imageboard on 4chan where board members decided in late 2005 to "raid" Habbo Hotel, a popular avatar-based social networking game.
+The raid took the form of numerous black men presenting avatars with outsize afros and Armani suits blocking access to the virtual pool and telling other users that "the pool is closed because of AIDS".
+From this raid, according to Ludlow, emerged the Patriotic Nigras and their Internet meme slogan "Pool's Closed".

-The success of the first raid has led the Patriotic Nigras to perform raids on the Habbo Hotel during subsequent years.
+The success of the first raid led the Patriotic Nigras to perform raids on the Habbo Hotel during subsequent years.
 The 2006 anniversary raid was organized at the /i/ imageboard of the website 7chan.
-The format of these raids is always the same with the use of avatars that look like black men with afros, and with the group sometimes attempting to offend users by forming images with the avatars such as swastikas.
+The format of these raids was always the same with the use of avatars that look like black men with afros, and with the group sometimes attempting to offend users by forming images with the avatars such as swastikas.